Mr0022/Titanic/README.md

-# Titanic logistic regression and decision tree approach
+# Titanic logistic regression, Decision tree, SVM approach
- Titanic logistic regression and decision tree approach using sql server
+ Titanic logistic regression, Decision tree, SVM approach using sql server and comparing the rults at the end